itdagene-ntnu/itdagene-interest/README.md

 <img src="https://i.imgur.com/4SxULiO.png" width="100%" />
 </p>

+## Motivation

+This Webform was created as a custom way for companies to show their interest in the itDAGENE tech fair.
+In essence it exists to reduce the _TO_ and _FROM_ mail sequence which used to take place each year, eating time from both the board members and the companies.

+The Webform supports both Norwegian and English submissions, and records the preference for further communications with the company.
+It also allows the tech fair to get a overview of what companies are interested this year, and with the different fields they can also get an understanding of what each company want.

+The initial intent is for the form to launch each year after the fair is ended, and stay open for as long as the next board wants it too.
+The intent is also _NOT_ to use the list as a _first-come-first-serve_ as this is something we want to move away from.

+Another initial intent was for the form to act as a _waiting-list_ after the tech fair is full.
+This will allow companies to continue to note their interest even after the fair is full.

 ### API Repository
 This Webform has a supporting [API](https://github.com/itdagene-ntnu/itdagene-interest-api).
 The API image must be built and deployed as its supports the POST of the form.